TehNut-Mods/HWYLA/README.md

 **Here's What You're Looking At** (Pronounced "Hwhy-la", similar to "Coo-Hwhip")

-A fork of [Waila by ProfMobius](https://minecraft.curseforge.com/projects/waila).
-This fork is allowable under the [license](https://github.com/TehNut/Waila-Reborn/blob/1.10/LICENSE.md).
+A fork of [WAILA](https://minecraft.curseforge.com/projects/waila) by [ProfMobius](https://minecraft.curseforge.com/members/ProfMobius).
+This fork is permitted under the [CC BY-NC-SA 4.0](https://github.com/TehNut/Waila-Reborn/blob/1.10/LICENSE.md) license.

 I intend to update this fork quickly and often.